Steps to Become a CCSF Student

 New students may receive an earlier registration date by completing Step 3, 4, & 5.
 Review the Exemption Form for exceptions.

 City College no longer offers English and Math placement tests.
 Instead, you may use one of the following ways to get your English/ESL and Math Course Placement:

-- You may receive transfer-level English and Math course placements based on high school transcript data.
-Please submit a High School Data Form.
-For more information, please visit our AB 705 webpage.
+- You will automatically receive a transfer-level English and Math placement as part of your CCSF application process.
+For more information, please visit our AB 705 web page.

-- Students who feel they need additional language acquisition support may want to take the Credit ESL Placement Test.
+- Students who feel they need additional language acquisition support may want to take the Credit ESL Guided Placement Tool.

-- If you have completed previous college-level English and/or math coursework or have taken certain tests (AP, SAT, ACT, etc.), please submit a Prerequisite Waiver Form.
+- If you have completed previous college-level English and/or math coursework or have taken certain tests (AP, SAT, ACT, etc.), please submit an All-in-One Assessment Form.

 - City College has established prerequisites and corequisites to ensure that students have the skill level necessary to succeed in a course.
 If you wish to challenge a course prerequisite, please submit the Prerequisite Waiver Form.
 You may also use the same form to challenge any course prerequisite that is not an English or Math course.